-- Chickenpox and shingles: In the past week, there were three chickenpox presentations to EDs, while shingles presentations remained stable.
-There were no chickenpox presentations to sentinel GPs in the past week, while the rate of shingles presentations remained below the baseline. - Measles: No measles cases were notified in the past week. - Mumps: No mumps case were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.
+- Chickenpox and shingles: The number of chickenpox presentations to EDs increased above the baseline in the past week, while the number of shingles presentations remained stable.
+There were no chickenpox presentations to sentinel GPs in the past week, while the shingles presentations decreased below the baseline. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): No IMD cases were notified in the past week.